rubenarslan/formr.org/README.md

 * simple one-shot surveys
 * surveys with eligibility rules (using branch conditions, e.g. `demographics.age > 30`)
-* diary studies (using branch conditions `COUNT(diary.session_id) < 14` -> start diary again the next day -> if finished continue)
+* diary studies (using branch conditions `nrow(diary) < 14` -> start diary again the next day -> if finished continue)
 * longitudinal studies using pauses (ie. wait 2 months after last participation).
-The items of wave 2 need not be clear at wave 1!
+The items of wave 2 need not be finalised at wave 1.

 ### Pause
 This simple component allows you to delay the continuation of the run until a certain date, time of day or to wait relative to a date that a user specified (such as her graduation date or the last time he cut his nails).
 See the **OpenCPU + R + Knitr + Markdown** section to find out how to personalise the text shown while waiting.

 ### Branch
-Branches are components that allow to execute readonly SQL commands on all surveys you created.
-Depending on whether the results evaluates to true/1 or false/0, you can go to different positions in the run - these can be later in the run or earlier in the run (thus creating loops).
+Branches are components that allow to evaluate R conditions on a user's data.
+Depending on whether the result evaluates to true/1 or false/0, you can go to different positions in the run - these can be later or earlier in the run (the latter creates loops, for e.g. diaries, training interventions, etc.).

 ### TimeBranch
 These components are the bastard children of a Pause + Branch: If the user accesses the run within the specified time frame (like a Pause), the run jumps to one position in the run (like a Branch).
 If she doesn't, the run progresses to a different position in the run (e.g. to a reminder email).
-This component is useful, if you need to set up a period during which a survey is accessible or if you want to send reminders automatically after some time elapsed.
+This component is useful, if you need to set up a period during which a survey is accessible or if you want to automatically send reminders after some time elapsed.
 See the **OpenCPU + R + Knitr + Markdown** section to find out how to customise the text shown while waiting.

 ### Email
 Using an SMTP gateway that you can set up in the admin area, you can send emails to your users.
-Using the tag `{{login_link}}`, you can send users a personalised link to the run, you can also use `{{login_code}}` to use the session code to create custom links, e.g. for inviting peers to rate this person.
+Using the tag `{{login_link}}`, you can send users a personalised link to the run, you can also use `{{login_code}}` to use the session code to create custom links, e.g. for inviting peers to rate this person (informants).
 See the **OpenCPU + R + Knitr + Markdown** section to find out how to personalise email text.

 ### External link
-These are simple external links - you can use them to send users to other, specialised data collection modules, such as a social network generator.
+These are simple external links - use them to send users to other, specialised data collection modules, such as a social network generator.
 If you insert the placeholder `%s`, it will be replaced by the users run_session code, allowing you to link data later.
-You can choose to "end" this component before the user is redirected to the link or by enabling your external module to call our API to close it, when it's done.
+You can either choose to "finish" this component *before* the user is redirected (the simple way) or enable your external module to call our API to close it only, when the external component is finished (the proper way).

 ### Page
 Simple text pages.
-See the **OpenCPU + R + Knitr + Markdown** section to find out how to generate personalised feedback.
+See the **OpenCPU + R + Knitr + Markdown** section to find out how to generate personalised feedback, including plots.

 ### Survey
 Surveys are series of questions that are created using simple spreadsheets/**item tables** (ie. Excel, OpenOffice, etc.: *.xls, *.ods, *.xlsx, *.csv etc.).
-Survey results are stored in MySQL tables of the same name, which can be used for various conditions later on.

-You can add the same survey several times or even loop using branches.
+You can add the same survey to a run several times or even loop them using branches.
 You can also use the same survey across different runs.
 For example this would allow you to ask respondents for their demographic information only once.
-You'd do this by using a Branch with the condition `COUNT(demographics.session_id) > 0` and skipping over the demographics survey, if true.
+You'd do this by using a Branch with the condition `nrow(demographics) > 0` and skipping over the demographics survey, if true.

 Survey names may only contain the characters `a-zA-Z0-9_` and need to start with a letter.